aysong02/dinocpu-sq22/assignments/assignment-2.md

 ## Code portion

-You will upload the three files that you changed to Gradescope on the [Project 2]()(Will update link when setup) assignment.
+You will upload the four files that you changed to Gradescope on the [Project 2]()(Will update link when setup) assignment.

 - `src/main/scala/components/alucontrol.scala`
 - `src/main/scala/components/nextpc.scala`